-Self-deprecation means belittling yourself, or running yourself down—both internally in your own mind and externally in the eyes of others.
-It is a drive to make yourself small or even invisible.
+Self-deprecation (or self-depreciation) therefore means belittling yourself, criticising yourself, or running yourself down—both internally in your own mind and externally in the eyes of others.
+It is defined as:

 - The disparagement of one’s own abilities;

 - Communication that expresses something negative about its originator; making negative statements regarding one’s own appearance or abilities, such as saying “I’m so fat” or “I’m such an idiot”;

 - Expressing disapproval of or being critical of oneself.

 As with the opposite chief feature of arrogance, self-deprecation is a way of manipulating others’ perceptions of yourself in order to avoid taking a ‘hit’ to your self-esteem.

 In this case, however, the basic strategy is to get in first—to launch a preemptive attack on your own failings before anyone else can do so.
 While the arrogant person tries to deny their imperfections by feigning perfection, the self-deprecating person believes their own imperfection is absolute: I am simply not as good as other people… And it’s perfectly obvious to everyone else, so there’s no point denying it.

 Like all chief features, self-deprecation involves the following components: